How to Evaluate Effectiveness of Clinical Simulation

 Evaluating the effectiveness of your medical simulations is a crucial component of building a successful long-term program.
-On numerous occasions, the raw data we captured at the Clinical Simulation Center of Las Vegas over a period of many years eventually became critically important for arguments when requesting operational changes our lead administrators.
-Not only this, but the use of a tool to gauge how simulations have performed is a necessary step in molding and shaping future experiential learning experiences.
+On numerous occasions, the raw data the healthcare simulation team captured at the Clinical Simulation Center of Las Vegas over a period of many years eventually became critically important for arguments when requesting operational changes our lead administrators.
+Not only this, but the use of a tool to gauge how simulated scenarios have performed is a necessary step in molding and shaping future experiential learning experiences.

 Simulation scenarios should not ever be considered “final drafts” for the following reasons: